go-hacks/touchNGo/README.md

 allow for a button to invert the touchscreen and back again and so on.

-Note: Make sure all executables are marked as such. touchNGo, touchStart, flip-screen.pl, and rot.sh may all require chmod +x
+Note: Make sure all executables are marked as such. touchNGo, touchStart, flip-screen.pl, rot.sh, and the build script may all require chmod +x

 To set the specific actions for gestures, you will find them in gesture_tap.go line 40 and init.go line 149 for the up/down swipe keyboards.